The Typefaces

 London Exhibition

-On one hand, The Typefaces are simply, faces in type.
-On the other, they take letterforms that are hundreds of years old and breathe new life into them.
+From a child's perspective, The Typefaces are simply, faces in type.
+From the designer's viewpoint, the idea reimagines letterforms that are hundreds of years old to breathe new life into them.

 Inspired by letterpress printing and playful observations, they were born in a sketchpad, grew up in a book, and can now be found wandering the streets, climbing the walls, tweeting their mouths off, and spending all their time on the 'gram.